Gordon999/Pi_Hailo_wildlife_2/README.md

 Runs a pre-capture buffer of approx 5 seconds, set in line 27, pre_frames = 5

+you can set the objects to detect in line 21, objects = ["cat","bear","bird"], the objects must be in coco.txt file

 Copy detect_002.py into /home/USERNAME/picamera2/examples/hailo/

 Videos saved in /home/USERNAME/Videos